Karelia: History

 The former Karelian ASSR was incorporated into a new Karelo-Finnish SSR from 1941 to 1956, but then it became an ASSR again.
 Karelia was the only Soviet republic that was "demoted" from an SSR to an ASSR within the Russian SFSR.
-Unlike administrative republics, Soviet republics (in theory) had the constitutional right to secede.
-Fear of secession, as well as the Russian ethnic minority in Karelia, may have resulted in its "demotion".

 In 1991, with the collapse of the Soviet Union, the ASSR became the Republic of Karelia.

-The political collapse brought about an economic collapse and the Republic has experienced massive urban decay.
-The buildings hastily and poorly constructed during the Soviet era, as well as older houses remaining from the Finnish era, are being abandoned.
+The portion of Viipuri Province that remained within Finland following the Second World War was renamed Kymi Province, and kept this name from 1945 to 1997.
+The eastern part of this province is now the region of South Karelia, while the western portion is part of Kymenlaakso.

 Politics

 Karelia is politically divided between Finland and Russia.
 The Republic of Karelia is a federal subject of Russia formed in 1991 from the Karelian ASSR.
 The Karelian Isthmus belongs to the Leningrad Oblast.
 The Finnish side consists of parts of the regions (maakunta) of South Karelia, North Karelia and Kymenlaakso.

-There are some small but enthusiastic groups of Finns campaigning for closer ties between Finland and Karelia.
-The political expression of their irredentist hopes is called the Karelian question and concerns Finland's re-acquisition of the ceded Finnish Karelia.
-These hopes live on, for instance, in the Karjalan Liitto (Karelian League) and ProKarelia.
-However, ambitions for closer ties with East Karelia no longer include territorial demands.
+There are some small groups of Finns campaigning for closer ties between Finland and Karelia: for instance, in the Karjalan Liitto (Karelian League) and ProKarelia.

 Demographics

-The Russian side is mostly Russian-speaking.
-However, there are minorities speaking either Finnish or the Karelian language especially in the Republic of Karelia and in the Karelian villages of the Tver Region of Northwest Russia.
-The more distantly related Veps language is spoken on both sides of the River Svir.
-Finnish and Karelian have had varying levels of recognition in Russian Karelia throughout history.

 On the Finnish side, the area is Finnish-speaking.
-The Karelian dialects of the Finnish language (which are different from the Karelian language) are spoken mainly in Finnish South Karelia and form the southeastern dialect group of Finnish.
-The dialects in Finnish North Karelia belong to the large group of Savonian dialects in Eastern and Central Finland.
+The South Karelian dialects of the Finnish language (closely related to the Karelian language) are spoken in South Karelia.
+The eastern Savonian dialects are spoken in North Karelia, part of the group of dialects spoken in Eastern and Central Finland.

-Ingrian Finnish dialects are spoken in Ingria, which is an area around St. Petersburg, between the Estonian border and Lake Ladoga.
+Ingrian Finnish dialects are spoken in Ingria, an area around St. Petersburg between the Estonian border and Lake Ladoga.
 Ingrian Finns settled in the region in the 17th century after the Swedish conquest of the area.
 The settlers spoke Karelian and Savonian dialects of Finnish.
-The older inhabitants of the Ingria, the Ingrians, have their own language which is related to the Karelian language and the south-eastern dialects of Finnish.
+The older inhabitants of Ingria, the Ingrians, have their own language which is related to the Karelian language and the south-eastern dialects of Finnish.

 Karelians evacuated from the part of Finnish Karelia ceded to Russia were resettled all over Finland.
 Today about one million people in Finland can trace their roots in the area ceded to the Soviet Union after World War II.
 In Finland, about 5,000 people speak the Karelian language.